vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_stretch_layout.md

 ---
 ## Dashboard elements

-Here I describe how I realize the different elements.
+Here I describe how I realize the different elements that are visible on this stretched display.

 I add some custom CSS to the dashboard elements if I couldn't get it correct via the theme.